wandb/docs/docs/guides/model_registry/automation.md

 The following bash script generates a POST request similar to the POST request W&B sends to your webhook automation when it is triggered.

 Copy and paste the code below into a shell script to troubleshoot your webhook.
-Ensure to replace the following values with your own:
+Specify your own values for the following:

 * `ACCESS_TOKEN`
 * `SECRET`
+* `PAYLOAD`
-* API endpoint
+* `API_ENDPOINT`

 ```sh title="webhook_test.sh"